top of page

 • 3 min read

-Most data professionals are good at the analysis side of their work.
-They can understand data, build models, and produce accurate insights.
-The harder part is explaining why any of it matters—connecting the numbers to the decisions that need to be made and the outcomes the organisation is trying to achieve.
+A hard part of data work is explaining why any of it matters.
+You need to be able to connect the numbers to the decisions that need to be made and the outcomes the organisation is trying to achieve.

 This is where many data stories fall flat.
-The analysis is correct, but the communication is missing a layer of context that would make it actioned.
-That layer is business context, and the PGAI Framework is a structured way to find it.
+The analysis is correct, but the communication is missing a layer of context that would give it meaning.
+The PGAI Framework is a structured way to find it.

 Flowchart with four steps: Discover the problem, Define the goal, Act, Determine the impact; each in different colors.
 Text boxes are linked by arrows.